arkwright/vimscript-utility-belt/README.md

 # Why?

 I'm making a Vim plugin.
-I need a function.
-It doesn't exist.
-So I write it.
+I need functions.
+They don't exist.
+So I write them.

-But then maybe you need it.
-So I share it.
+But then maybe you need them.
+So I share them.
 Now we both have functions!

 # Not A Plugin